Last Updated on: 5th November 2022, 01:32 am

 How long to let the ribs rest after smoking?

-The size of the ribs depends on the size of the cow or any other animal when it is butchered.
+The size of the ribs depends on the size of the cow or other animal when it is killed.

-During smoking, when the internal temperature of the ribs reaches the boiling temperature, the moisture starts evaporating.
+When the internal temperature of the ribs rises above boiling during smoking, the moisture starts to evaporate.

-If the ribs are sliced immediately after smoking, then the meat juices will spill out and affect the appearance of the ribs.
-That’s why we rest the ribs.
+If you slice the ribs soon after smoking, the meat juices will flow out and affect the appearance of the ribs.
+As a result, we relax the ribs.

-so that the moisture present on the surface of the ribs should sink in and be reabsorbed by the fibers of the meat.
+so that the moisture on the ribs’ surface would soak through and be reabsorbed by the meat’s fibers.

 In short, the ribs should be rested for at least some time in a butcher paper or other things before slicing to allow them to become tender and juicy.